 - Management role assignment A management role assignment links a management role and a role group.
 Assigning a management role to a role group grants members of the role group the ability to use the cmdlets and parameters defined in the management role.
 Role assignments can use management scopes to control where the assignment can be used.
 For more information, see Understanding Management Role Assignments.

 - Management role scope A management role scope is the scope of influence or impact on a role assignment.
 When a role is assigned with a scope to a role group, the management scope targets specifically what objects that assignment is allowed to manage.
 The assignment, and its scope, are then given to the members of the role group, which restricts what those members can manage.
 A scope can be made up of lists of servers or databases, organizational units, or filters on server, database or recipient objects.
 For more information, see Understanding Management Role Scopes.

 - Management role A management role is a container for a grouping of management role entries.
 Roles are used to define the specific tasks that can be performed by the members of a role group assigned the role.
 For more information, see Understanding Management Roles.

 - Management role entries Management role entries are the individual entries on a management role that provide access to cmdlets, scripts, and other special permissions that enable access to perform a specific task.
-Most often, role entries consist of a single cmdlet or script and the parameters that can be accessed by the management role, and therefore the role group to which the role is assigned.
+Most often, role entries consist of a single cmdlet and the parameters that can be accessed by the management role, and therefore the role group to which the role is assigned.

 The following figure shows each of the role group layers in the preceding list and how each of the layers relates to the other.